nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes:**<br>
 - At least one field to edit must be provided.
+- After running the `edit` command on a filtered list, the TA list will be updated to the full list of TAs.
 </div>

 ##### Example: